 America needs well trained professionals working in cybersecurity roles.
 These professionals are critical in both private industry and the government for the security of individuals and the nation.
-The Department of Homeland Security (DHS) is committed to strengthening the nation’s cybersecurity workforce through standardizing roles and helping to ensure we have well-trained cybersecurity workers today as well as a strong pipeline of future cybersecurity leaders of tomorrow.
+The Cybersecurity and Infrastructure Security Agency (CISA) is committed to strengthening the nation’s cybersecurity workforce through standardizing roles and helping to ensure we have well-trained cybersecurity workers today as well as a strong pipeline of future cybersecurity leaders of tomorrow.

 Cyber Career Pathways Tool

 The Cyber Career Pathways Tool will help individuals identify, build, and navigate a potential career path in cyber by increasing one's understanding of the knowledge, skills, and abilities needed to begin, transition, or advance a cyber career.
 Individuals from various backgrounds and age groups can use the tool to better understand the cyber workforce, in addition to the different types of cyber work roles and their relationship to one another.
 The tool was created and is maintained in partnership with the Interagency Federal Cyber Career Pathways Working Group, led by CISA, the Department of Defense, and the Department of Veterans Affairs.

 You can find the Cyber Career Pathways Tool here, along with other tools and resources for current and future cybersecurity professionals on CISA’s National Initiative For Cybersecurity Careers and Studies (NICCS) website.